Almafuerte (film)

-Almafuerte is a 1949 Argentine drama film directed by Luis César Amadori and written by Belisario García Villar.
-The film is a biography of the Argentine poet Pedro Bonifacio Palacios ("Almafuerte").
+Almafuerte is a 1949 Argentine melodrama film of the classical era of Argentine cinema, directed by Luis César Amadori and written by Belisario García Villar.
+The film is a biography of the Argentine poet Pedro Bonifacio Palacios (better known by his sobriquet Almafuerte).
 The film starred Narciso Ibáñez Menta as Almafuerte and Pola Alonso.

 Awards

 Almafuerte won the Silver Condor Award for Best Film, given by the Argentine Film Critics Association in 1950 for the best picture of the previous year.
 The film was also entered into the 1949 Cannes Film Festival.

 The Argentine Academy of Cinematography Arts and Sciences gave several awards for this film.